Are you considering using the WhatsApp Business API to enhance your business’s communication and customer experience?

 Note: Once you have provided all the necessary documents and completed the technical implementation, you can submit your application for approval.
 WhatsApp will review your application, and if approved, you will be granted access to the WhatsApp Business API.

 Is Your Business Eligible to Apply WhatsApp API?

 Not all companies can register for a WhatsApp Business API account.
 The allowed requirements for businesses are:

-- The company has not violated WhatsApp’s Terms of Service
+- Business does not violate WhatsApp’s Terms of Service.

 The following are the categories of businesses that are prohibited under WhatsApp policies: